Friendship and Resiliency Through Cheer

 Rashmi Bury, ESOL Teacher - Patapsco MS

-The struggle that Rashmi's parents endured moving to a new country and culture empassioned her to teach children having similar challenges.
+The struggle that Rashmi's parents endured moving to a new country with different cultures impassioned her to teach children with similar challenges.

 The Truth About Us